hashicorp/packer/website/source/docs/commands/index.html.md

 ### Machine-Readable Message Types

-There are two common message types for the Machine Readable output:
+Here's an incomplete list of types you may see in the machine-readable output:

+You'll see these data types when you run `packer build`:

 -  `ui`: this means that the information being provided is a human-readable string that would be sent to stdout even if we aren't in machine-readable mode.
 There